-If the actual cost of purchase of input materials (such as parts and components, plastic resins, and masterbatch and other additives) for our security seals operations exceeds the earmarked amount, the shortfall will be funded from the amount allocated for general working capital, internally generated funds and/or bank borrowings.
+If the actual cost of purchase of input materials for our security seals operations exceeds the earmarked amount, the shortfall will be funded from the amount allocated for general working capital, internally generated funds and/or bank borrowings.
 However, if the actual cost of the above planned utilisation is lower than the earmarked amount, the surplus will be used for general working capital purposes.